 Our ships are Duffy boats which we had custom built and imported from the US.
 We went through that extra trouble because they’re just perfect for the canals of Amsterdam.

 - Are incredibly comfortable.
 What’s more, they’re very social.
 In the front, there are ten seats around a central table so that you can have a conversation, share a snack and enjoy a drink.
-On one of the boats there is even a balcony on the back where you can go if you want to snap that perfect picture or are just too excited to sit still.
+There is even a balcony on the back where you can go if you want to snap that perfect picture or are just too excited to sit still.

-- Are fully electric.
-One of our boats also has solar panels.
+- Are fully electric and solar.
 We care about the environment.
 After all, we’re Dutch and we know the power of the sea.
 But that’s not the only advantage of having an electric boat.
 Another big one is that they barely make a sound.
 That means you can listen in on Dutch street life and have a normal conversation instead of having to scream to be heard over the whup whup whup of the motor.

 - Have retractable roofs and windows.
 And that’s useful in a place like the Netherlands, where the weather is as indecisive as a child with a €10 euro bill in a toy store.
 But we don’t have to worry about that.
 If it rains we put up the roof and slide in the windows.
 If it doesn’t, then you get to sit in the sunshine.
 We even have heating and blankets!